 Whether gas- or electric-powered, clothes dryers are among the most popular household appliances.
 Their invention forever changed the face of laundry.
 What was once a dreaded task, involving bending, stretching, and carrying heavy loads of wet clothes out to the backyard clothesline, clothes drying was simplified into placing the laundry into a big cylinder and pushing a button.

-The average residential dryer, whether gas- or electric-powered, is expected to last approximately 13 years.
-This figure is based on average use, routine maintenance. and following the dryer usage specifications found in the user manual.
+The average residential dryer, whether gas- or electric-powered, is expected to last approximately 10 to 13 years.
+This figure is based on average use, routine maintenance, and following the dryer usage specifications found in the user manual.
 Learn how to extend the life of your dryer and decide whether you should repair or replace the appliance if it stops working.

 Routine maintenance is the easiest way to extend the life of your dryer.
 This includes cleaning the lint filter after every use, cleaning the exhaust line, and keeping the vent free of dust, fleece, and debris.
 It's important to have a properly designed vent for maximum performance.
 Special tools are available at hardware stores to facilitate cleaning the exhaust line.
-Avoiding dryer overload and making sure clothes are properly spun (and not dripping wet) before putting them into to the dryer also adds years to the life of your dryer.
+Avoiding dryer overload and making sure clothes are properly spun (and not dripping wet) before putting them into the dryer also adds years to the life of the appliance.

 Appliance manufacturers will inevitably suggest replacing appliances at the first hint of a problem; new sales are vital to their existence.
-In reality, there are some repairs that are simple and relatively inexpensive compared to replacing an appliance.
+In reality, some repairs are simple and relatively inexpensive compared to replacing an appliance.
 Dryers are no exception to this rule.

 New vs. Refurbished Replacement Parts

 If you decide to repair the dryer, you'll need to decide whether to use new or refurbished/rebuilt parts.
-Some parts are only available new; however, some are available at considerable savings when they are rebuilt or refurbished.
-Before deciding, research consumer feedback on the part you are considering and/or talk to an appliance professional who can provide an informed and unbiased opinion.
+Some parts are only available new; however, some are available at considerable savings when they're rebuilt or refurbished.
+Before deciding, research consumer feedback on the part you are considering and talk to an appliance professional who can provide an informed and unbiased opinion.